hunslater-magento/magento_patch/README.md

 Each branch contains the patch for the specific bug.<br />
 There are also a branch for a single version of Magento with all patches you need.

+# Patch SUPEE-6237

+The USPS changed their APIs on May 31, 2015, impacting shipping rate requests for international shipments to and from Canada.<br />
+Some shipping rates will not be properly returned, and customers will not see all shipping options available to them.<br />
+You can read more about the API change in a [blog post](http://www.webshopapps.com/blog/2015/06/usps-api-update-may-31st-2015-what-you-need-to-know/) written by WebShopApps, a Magento Partner.

 # Patch Branch

 - supee-6285 (07 July 2015)